Designing our Futures: Announcing the 2016/17 RSA Student Design Award Winners

 Today we reveal the 24 winning solutions developed in response to this year’s RSA Student Design Awards (SDA).
 Run annually by the RSA since 1924, the SDA is the world’s longest running student design competition, challenging emerging designers across the globe to tackle real-world issues facing society, the environment and business.

 The Awards are open to university students and new graduates from all disciplines, who can work individually or collaborate in teams to apply their design thinking and skills in new ways.
-The winning entries this year show students using design in the context of social and economic innovation, sustainability and international development – a full list of the winning entries can be found below, and see our online Showcase for images of winning and commended work.
+The winning entries this year show students using design in the context of social and economic innovation, sustainability and international development - a full list of the winning entries can be found below.
+You can also see our Facebook page for images of winning and commended work.

 The 2016/17 competition comprised 12 different briefs developed in partnership with a diverse range of industry and government sponsors, with topics including designing ways to foster inter-cultural understanding (‘Beyond Borders’), increase mental agility in older age (‘Agile Ageing’) and rethink Fast Moving Consumer Goods for a circular economy (‘Circular Futures’).